7x6/42/README.md

 # 42 [7x6]

-> GitHub Pages : DevPage
+> GitHub Pages : The DevPage